strmprivacy/docs/docs/quickstart/ccd/interacting.md

     strm create stream test --save
     strm create stream --derived-from test --levels 2 --save

-Because you've create a derived stream (named `test-2` by default) we should be able to see a decrypter deployment:
+Because you've created a derived stream (named `test-2` by default) we should be able to see a decrypter deployment:

 ```bash
 kubectl get deployments.apps  -l app=decrypter-v2